 Boys Feels: Desire in the Dark is available to rent or buy now on Amazon Prime Video and Vimeo On-Demand.

-In Boys, we meet Markus; his first few weeks in a youth detention centre full of quiet remorse and uncertainty.
-However, on meeting Tobbe, Markus finds someone who may be able to see past his crime as he swims in a sea of inner turmoil.
-However, will this last, as the full details of Markus’ crime float to the surface?
-Boys bravely tackles issues many will find uncomfortable, in turn, asking searching questions about the nature of rehabilitation, power and guilt.
+In Boys, we meet Markus during his first few weeks in a youth detention centre as he battles feelings of quiet remorse and uncertainty.
+However, on meeting Tobbe, Markus finds someone who may be able to see past his crime as he slowly drowns in an ocean of inner turmoil.
+However, will this new friendship last when Tobbe discovers the reason for Markus’ incarceration?
+Boys bravely tackles a range of issues many will find uncomfortable, asking searching questions about the nature of rehabilitation, power and guilt.

-In our second film, Ioana, themes of love, pain and sacrifice find an urgent voice, this time through the eyes of a young Romanian rent boy called Adrian.
-His dangerous and dark life on Zurich’s streets, a means to an end, as he saves enough money for his sister to leave Romania and join him in Switzerland.
-However, in a job where danger lurks around every corner, his sisters need to escape escalating; Adrian takes the ultimate risk.
-One that will not only place him in mortal danger but threaten everything he has given to secure his sisters future.
-Ioana is by far the most influential film of the collection, a haunting story of self-sacrifice in the face of family love and belonging coupled with discussions on power, sex, wealth and prostitution.
+In our second film, Ioana, themes of love, pain and sacrifice find an urgent voice through the eyes of a young Romanian rent boy called Adrian – his dangerous and dark life on Zurich’s streets, a means to an end, as he saves enough money for his sister to leave Romania and join him in Switzerland.
+However, in a job where danger lurks around every corner, and his sister’s need to escape escalates, Adrian takes the ultimate risk.
+Ioana is by far the most striking film of the collection, offering us a haunting story of self-sacrifice.

 The subsequent two films in the collection may not carry the power of Boys and Ioana but continue to tackle brave and bold themes of identity and connection.
-Tomer and Elias delicately unpicks themes of family, identity and jealously through two twin brothers’ eyes.
+Tomer and Elias delicately unpicks themes of family, identity and jealousy through two twin brothers’ eyes.
 While in Picnic, the changing relationship between a father and son is laid bare during a prison visit where bonds change forever.